aybora/wbdetr/README.md

 </p>

-Unlike previous CNN-based works, DETR is a transformer- based detector, which eliminates many hand- crafted operations, e.g., anchor generation, rule-based object assignment, non-maximum suppression (NMS) post- processing, and so on.
+Unlike previous CNN-based works, DETR is a transformer- based detector, which eliminates many hand-crafted operations, e.g., anchor generation, rule-based object assignment, non-maximum suppression (NMS) post-processing, and so on.
 As shown figure above (a), DETR applies a simple architecture that combined with a CNN backbone and paired transformer encoder-decoder to output a set of box predictions, which simplifies the pipeline of object detection to an extent.
 However, DETR is also influenced by the modular splicing design and still relies on CNN to extract features, which makes the model not unify and neat enough.

 Vision Transformer (ViT) is the first pure-transformer model that can be directly applied for image classification.
 It splits the input image into 16 × 16 patches with fixed length.
 Then, an encoder sub-module is run to conduct sequence modeling of patches to obtain classification results.
 Unfortunately, ViT achieves inferior performance compared with CNN, since the simple tokenization of input images fails to model the important local structure (e.g., edges, lines) among neighboring pixels.
 T2T- ViT (Tokens-to Token Vision Transformer) solves the above problem by recursively aggregating neighboring tokens into one token.
 In this way, not only the local structure presented by surrounding tokens that can be modulated, the tokens length also can be reduced.
 The performance of T2T- VIT exceeds that of the classifier designed by CNN, which proves that the transformer is also capable of extracting shallow features.
-And thus, a natural problem is: is the CNN- backbone in DETR redundant?
+And thus, a natural problem is: is the CNN-backbone in DETR redundant?

 ### 2.1.1 Image To Tokens